-Your business can claim the WOTC when it hires applicants from these groups:
+Your business can claim the WOTC when it hires candidates from these groups:

 - IV-A Recipients – family members receiving Temporary Assistance for Needy Families (TANF) for at least 9 months within the 18 months prior to being hired.

-- Veterans – applicants who are military veterans and also meet one of 5 additional requirements.
+- Veterans – candidates who are military veterans and also meet one of 5 additional requirements.
 To be claimed, these veterans must

 - have been enrolled in the Supplemental Nutrition Assistance Program (SNAP) for at least 3 months within the first 15 months of being hired, or